Kepler–Poinsot polyhedron

 In geometry, a Kepler–Poinsot polyhedron is any of four regular star polyhedra.

-They may be obtained by stellating the regular convex dodecahedron and icosahedron, and differ from these in having regular pentagrammic faces or vertex figures.
+They may be obtained by stellating and faceting the regular convex dodecahedron and icosahedron, and differ from these in having regular pentagrammic faces or vertex figures.
 They can all be seen as three-dimensional analogues of the pentagram in one way or another.

 Characteristics

 The Kepler-Poinsot polyhedra are the regular star polyhedra, obtained by extending both regular icosahedron and regular dodecahedron, an operation named stellation.
 This operation results in four different polyhedra: